 "Get AWAY!"he shouted, scaring the man with the rope back by violently trying to bite him.

 "Hey!"the sheriff warned, pulling out the gun from his belt but keeping the barrel to the van floor, "I'm warning you!
 If you don't cooperate I may have no choice but to use this."

 "Do it, then!
 You'll be doing me a favor!"
 The repeated pounding of fists on the van door made the Sheriff turn away for just a second, giving the door a hard kick to shut the mob up.

 "Edgar, listen!
 It doesn't have to be like this!"

 "Sheriff,"the man interrupted, "I need to know if you're coming with us or not."

 "No, I gotta stay,"he replied, "Just - get us out of here for a minute.
 Half a mile, that's all."
-The driver heard this and the van lurched forward, leaving the town behind it.
+The driver heard this and the van lurched forward, leaving the town and the mob behind it.

 "Shoot, sheriff,"Edgar said in a low voice, "But take me back first so he can see it."

 "I took two innocent lives.
 I can kill more.
+I probably will kill more.
 I'm too dangerous to be allowed to live."
 The institute man looked worried.
 He had finally managed to strap Edgar's legs down to the chains on the wall of the van, but he looked warily at them now, as if he didn't trust their strength.

 "He's just bluffin',"the sheriff assured him.